Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * The specified application was not found in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getAddressByAssetLabel ``` \
   Get the addresses for a specified account and application in this KeyVault within the local wallet that contain assets specified by the asset label.
-Return these addresses with their associated quantities.
+Return these addresses with their associated [boxes](#box).
     * *Parameters*
         * ``` assetLabel ``` \
-          The asset label used to fetch the addresses and quantities.
+          The asset label used to fetch the addresses and boxes.
 See the [structure of the asset label](#structure-of-an-asset-label) for more information.
             * Type: String
             * Optional: no
         * ``` quantity ``` \
           The quantity needed of the specified asset.
-When specified, a combination of addresses that together contain at least this quantity of the asset will be returned.
-If not specified, all addresses containing any non-zero amounts of the asset will be returned.
+When specified, a combination of boxes that together contain at least this quantity of the asset will be returned.
+If not specified, all addresses with boxes containing any non-zero amounts of the asset will be returned.
             * Type: Int128
             * Optional: yes
         * ``` applicationId ``` \